mfkiwl/processor-simulator/readme.txt

-Keep pressing the enter button when the simulator is running to step through each instruction.
+Press the enter button when the simulator is running to step through each instruction

-The program that the simulator is executing does some simple arithmetic and branching instrcutions
+The program that the simulator is executing does some simple arithmetic and branching instructions

-I am yet to implement memory access instructions
+I am yet to implement memory access